softprops/sinatra-doc/README.md

 or

-    doc "some descrption", { hash of params to param descriptions }
+    doc "some description", { hash of params to param descriptions }

 afterward a new route /doc will be added to your app that renders these documented routes